 5. Complete all coursework applied toward the minor with grades of a "C" or better.

-The professional Academic Advisors for the undergraduate Psychology program are Maya Blackwell and Terrence Felker.
-They all issues and questions related to the following programs:
+The professional Academic Advisor for the undergraduate Psychology program can be reached by calling the Undergraduate Academic Advisement Ctr at 708.534.8043.
+The Center handles all issues and questions related to the following programs:

 - Minors in Psychology (Forensics, General, Industrial/Organizational)